Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-account-mw.rst

 #.
 You now have the option to reveal some attributes publicly on the account.
 Unless you have a good reason to do so, we recommend that you don't reveal any attributes.

-   - If you want to reveal some attributes press **Reveal account attributes**, select the attributes you want to reveal and then press **Submit account**.
+   - If you want to reveal some attributes, tap **Reveal account attributes**, select the attributes you want to reveal, and then tap **Submit account**.

 #.
 If you don’t want to reveal any attributes just press **Submit account**.